 As for whether this is good for Michigan, I'm not sure.
 Hargrave seems to be pretty good about keeping college coaches away from already-committed players, but at the same time, they have a good relationship with Virginia Tech's coaching staff (3 cadets moved on to Virginia Tech just last year).
 Obviously, since Virginia Tech is one of the main competitor's for Newsome's services, that is slightly worrisome.
 However, Newsome's former high school coach seems to be putting some pro-VT pressure on Newsome:

+"I thought when he picked Michigan, he jumped the gun a little bit, and I was disappointed," Johnston said.
+"I told him that."
 "We're very close, and I've told him I'd like to see him stay closer to home," Johnston said.
 "I'm not going to push it, but there's something about playing in your home state."

 It seems like Kevin might be trying to avoid those around him giving him undeserved grief for not picking their favorite school.
 Without knowing for sure why Newsome is moving to Hargrave, and how well-received Michigan's coaches are at that school (Rodriguez did get a commitment from a Cadet before moving on to Michigan last year), it is impossible to know whether this move impacts Michigan positively or negatively.
 Of course, down the road, it will be interesting to see whether this also affects Newsome's younger brother, Keevon.